CAHollenbeck/GHC_GA_modified_files_examples/README.md

 # Modified files for my thesis work (example code by request)
 These are some of the files modified to produce training data for the genetic algorithm and neural networks used in my thesis.

-All changes to GHC are marked with comments which say "uoe"
+All changes to GHC are marked with comments which say "uoe".

 ## Files with significant changes include: